nsaranga/cricketstats/README.md

 As shown in the example.py file using "print(search1.result.columns)" will print all the available stats for a particular search.

-## What can YOU do with this module?
-- Analyse players/teams across finegrained parameters.
-- Analyse matchups of player/team against particular players/teams or a group eg. by bowling style, batter handedness.
-- Analyse the progression players/team performance across innings.
-- Analyse distributions of stats according to innings, to create predictive models of player and team performance.

 ## How do you use this module?:
  All you need to do is import cricketstats in any python script create a search object, call the "stats()" function with the necessary arguments for that search object and run the script through python3.
 The output of the function is a Pandas DataFrame that can be printed, analysed using pandas methods or served as the input to plotting methods like matplotlib.